 - Packaged System

-The Packaged System is an all-in-one unit that provides heating and cooling, utilizing q compressor, condenser and evaporator.
+The packaged system is an all-in-one unit that provides heating and cooling, utilizing a compressor, condenser and evaporator.
 These units are usually located on a roof or near the foundation and are ideal for homes or offices that don’t have the space to house the split system.
 Packaged systems have four system sub-types: heat pump, gas and electric, duel fuel and air conditioning.

 HVAC units are sized to the amount of cubic feet that they need to heat and cool in a space.
 If your unit is sized properly, it can have a big impact on energy consumption and heating and cooling costs.
 If your system is rated for a smaller space than your home, then it will struggle to meet the heating and cooling demands; causing it to work too hard, which will make it wear out faster.
 If a system is over-sized, it could short-cycle.

 The proper sizing of a residential system depends on factors such as heat loss and gain, ductwork and sunlight.
 The use of tonnage to floor area ratios is common practice, but tends to be inaccurate in determining sizing needs.
 The use of the “Manual J” is more accurate, with room-by-room load calculations and air-flow requirement estimates for each area of the house.
 The following is an estimation chart for tonnage based on square footage.